Articles of Association for Festi hf.

 Article 4

-The Company's share capital amounts to ISK 301,500,000 – ISK three hundred and one million five hundred thousand 00/100 – in nominal value.
+The Company's share capital amounts to ISK 311,500,000 – ISK three hundred eleven million five hundred thousand 00/100 – in nominal value.
 Each share is worth one Icelandic krona or a multiple thereof.
 There are no restrictions on shareholders' disposal of shares in the Company.

 Article 5